 Author: Dr Moushumi Das, Medical Registrar, Waikato Hospital, Hamilton, New Zealand; Chief Editor: A/Prof Amanda Oakley, Dermatologist, Hamilton, New Zealand, February 2016.

 Benign lymphoplasmacytic plaque was first described in 2009, with few reported cases.
-It is defined by chronic skin lesions, either solitary or in clusters, that have characteristic dense lymphocytic and polyclonal plasma cell infiltrates on biopsy.
+It is defined by one or more chronic skin lesions, either solitary or in clusters, that have characteristic dense lymphocytic and polyclonal plasma cell infiltrates on biopsy.

 Benign lymphoplasmacytic plaque has also been called cutaneous lymphoplasmacytic lymphoma, pretibial lymphoplasmacytic plaque and primary cutaneous plasmacytosis.